Alternative Provision at BCE

 Station Yard, Ashburton, TQ13 7EF

-The foundations for our independent education provision offer are built upon giving young people assurance and confidence to know that they belong, so that they can begin to work towards consistent attendance.
+The foundations for our independent education provision are built upon giving young people assurance and confidence to know that they belong, so that they can begin to work towards learning, aspirations for the future and consistent attendance.

-We are the ideal stepping stone for SEND (Special Educational Needs and Disabilities) learners who wish to build their solution focused attitudes and communication skills, through practical, creative, vocational and academic life-learning experiences, in the safety of our Ashburton studios or online.
+We are the ideal stepping stone for SEND (Special Educational Needs and Disabilities) learners who wish to build their solution focused attitudes and communication skills, through practical, creative, vocational and academic life-learning experiences, in the safety of our Ashburton studios, online, in the community or at the on-roll school.

-BCE’s project based curriculum design works hand in hand with schools, parents and carers of all students to make the transition to the best next steps for every individual possible.
+BCE’s project based curriculum design works hand in hand with schools, parents, carers and/or the Local Authority to make a transition to the best next steps for every individual possible on a timescale designed specifically for every individual.
 Our work extends far beyond the studio walls.

-The skills learnt and practised through creative, academic and life learning activities at BCE, equip learners with the tools and mindset to prepare for adulthood, integration and next steps in their life-learning journey.
+The skills learnt and practised through creative, academic, vocational and life learning activities at BCE, equip learners with the tools and mindset to prepare for adulthood, integration and next steps in their unique journey.

-Beyond Creative Education Limited is an Alternative Provision Quality Assured by Torbay Council.
+Beyond Creative Education Limited is an Alternative Provision Quality Assured by Torbay Council and Approved by Pearson Edexcel.

 Our Alternative Pathways start here: